-- if you have no fixed address, you must register where you have a postal address.
+If you have no fixed address, you must register your postal address.
 For example, if you are a ship’s captain, or where the institution that you are in, such as a prison or psychiatric facility, is located.

-Are you moving to another municipality in the Netherlands?
+Are you moving from one municipality to another municipality in the Netherlands?
 Then you must notify the new municipality of your change of address.

-You must register in the BRP within 5 days of arriving in the Netherlands.
+You must register with the municipality within 5 days of arriving in the Netherlands.
 You can do this at your municipality.
 Are your partner and/or children are coming with you to the Netherlands?
 They must come with you to the municipality.

 Once you register in the BRP, you will receive a Burgerservicenummer – BSN (citizen service number).
 You will need this number for any contact with the Government of the Netherlands, such as when managing your taxes.

-There are some exceptions.
+There are some exceptions for registering with the municipality.
 In some situations you can register later than 5 days or in a different way.
 The exceptions are as follows:

 - You are going to be living in the Netherlands for less than 4 months.
 Then you can register in the BRP as a non-resident.
 For this you can use an address outside the Netherlands.
 You will still receive a BSN.